Jason Kouchak: Select appearances

-In Spring 2020, Kouchak created an astronomy and music piece to mark the Royal Astronomical Society's 2020 bicentenary and the 60th anniversary of Yuri Gagarin's historic space flight.
-In Spring 2021, he celebrated the ten-year anniversary of Holland Park Chess and in July, the Chessfest in Trafalgar Square.
+In spring 2020, Kouchak created an astronomy and music piece to mark the Royal Astronomical Society's 2020 bicentenary and the 60th anniversary of Yuri Gagarin's historic space flight.
+In spring 2021, he celebrated the ten-year anniversary of Holland Park Chess and in July, the Chessfest in Trafalgar Square.
 Kouchak produced the theme song of the chess festival Into the Light with a music and dance performance.
 The song was also performed during the exhibition Curiouser and Curiouser at the Victoria and Albert Museum in the same month.

-In Autumn 2021, Kouchak performed Rachmaninoff at the Royal Automobile Club to celebrate the return of the Oxford vs Cambridge Varsity match.
+In autumn 2021, Kouchak performed Rachmaninoff at the Royal Automobile Club to celebrate the return of the Oxford vs Cambridge Varsity match.
 In 2022, Kouchak wrote a musical A Queen Before Her Time about Vera Menchik, the world's best female chess player at the time, which was celebrated during the International Women's Day in London.

 In July 2022, Kouchak celebrated the Platinum Jubilee of Elizabeth II with Pattie Boyd.
 In order to represent the Queen's years of sacrifice they created a specific chess problem on Holland Park giant chess board.

+In September 2024, Jason Kouchak performed his chess-themed song "Royal Game" at the grand opening of the 45th FIDE Chess Olympiad in Budapest, Hungary for its 100 year anniversary.

 Public contributions

 Kouchak's contributions include the launching of two Children's Giant Chess Sets at Holland Park, London with Stuart Conquest in 2010 and in The Meadows (park) Edinburgh in 2013 and John Tenniel's Alice in Wonderland chess set.
 In 2013, Kouchak led a campaign to save the famous piano department at Harrods.

 He also composed the official chess charity theme song Moving Forward for CSC.

 Kouchak founded the Tsubasa Children's Choir in 2011 which opened the Matsuri Festival and performed Jupiter from Holst's Planets suite in the Queen's Jubilee year 2012 at Trafalgar Square, London.
 In 2016, his chess and ballet musical work was performed at the British Museum and in New York celebrating the role of women as queens in chess.
-A specially designed 3D Royal Queen chess piece was unveiled in honour of the Queen's Journey in the same year.
 Kouchak choreographed and composed the theatrical stage production of the Queen's Journey in 2017 at Judit Polgar's Global Chess Festival.
 In 2018, he received an award as a Goodwill Ambassador of Artistic Values of Chess.
 In 2019, at the London Chess Conference, Kouchak contributed to education and empowerment in women's chess.